High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Periodic ground states in . Sliding. Main results

-One form of non-uniqueness is where the triple $(\ell_0,\ell_1,\ell_2)$ emerging from (2.1), (2.2) is unique but the minimizing $\bbZ^2$-triangles form more than one $\bbZ^2$-congruence class (i.e., more than one equivalence class modulo $\bbZ^2$-congruences).
+All values of $D$ not belonging to Classes A and S necessarily exhibit non-uniqueness of a solution to (2.1), (2.2).
+One form of such non-uniqueness is where the corresponding triple $(\ell_0,\ell_1,\ell_2)$ is unique but the M-triangles form more than one $\bbZ^2$-congruence class.
 In other words, the minimizing triangle for a given $D$ (or $D^2$) is unique up to an $\bbR^2$-congruence but has more than one $\bbZ^2$-{\it implementation}.
 In this case we say that a value $D$ (or $D^2$) belongs to Class B0 and speak of different $\bbZ^2$-implementations for a given minimizing triple (or minimizing type) $(\ell_0,\ell_1,\ell_2)$.
 An initial example of Class B0 is $D^2=425$; see Table 4.
-Here the minimizing $\bbZ^2$-triangle has the doubled area $S=750$.
-The squared side-lengths in a minimizing $\bbZ^2$-triangle are $\ell_0^2=\ell_1^2=425$, $\ell_2^2=450$ (so it is isosceles).
-But such a triangle can be $\bbZ^2$-implemented in two ways: (i) with vertices at $(0,0)$, $(15,15)$ and $(-5,20)$, and (ii) with vertices at $(0,0)$, $(21,3)$ and $(8,19)$.
+Here the M-triangle has the doubled area $S=750$.
+The squared side-lengths in an M-triangle are $\ell_0^2=\ell_1^2=425$, $\ell_2^2=450$ (so it is isosceles).
+However, such a triangle can be $\bbZ^2$-implemented in two ways: (i) with vertices at $(0,0)$, $(15,15)$ and $(-5,20)$, and (ii) with vertices at $(0,0)$, $(21,3)$ and $(8,19)$.
 These $\bbZ^2$-implementations are $\bbR^2$- but not $\bbZ^2$-congruent.
-Therefore, they will generate non-congruent min-area sub-lattices.
-Consequently, only one of them generates a dominant family of PGSs.
-Thus, we know for sure that the number of EGMs for $D^2=425$ is $1500=2S$ (although the question which implementation, (i) or (ii) above, generates a dominant family requires an additional work).
-Again, cf. Table 4.
+Therefore, they will generate not $\bbZ^2$-congruent min-area sub-lattices.

-In fact, each equivalence class includes $1$, $2$ or $4$ congruent min-area sub-lattices, depending on whether the minimizer $\triangle$ is isosceles straight, isosceles non-straight or non-isosceles.
+In fact, each equivalence class includes $1$, $2$ or $4$ $\bbZ^2$-congruent min-area sub-lattices, depending on whether the M-triangle is isosceles straight, isosceles non-straight or non-isosceles.
 (An isosceles straight triangle occurs only for $D^2\leq 20$.)
-This explains why the number of EGMs for $D^2=328$ is $4S$ while for $D^2=425$ it is $2S$.
+This explains why the number of PGSs for $D^2=328$ is $4S$ while for $D^2=425$ it is $2S$.

-As was said, we establish that Class B0 includes infinitely many values of $D$.
+We establish that Class B0 includes infinitely many values of $D$.
 Moreover, the degree of degeneracy (the number of different $\bbZ^2$-implementations) can be arbitrarily large.
-We present an initial list of Class B0 values $D$ in Table 4, together with the specified values of $S$ and $\sharp\,\cE (D)$.
+We present an initial list of Class B0 values $D$ in Table 4, together with the specified values of $S(D)$ and $\sharp\,\cP (D)$.